Missouri River Independent Science Advisory Panels

-The US Army Corps of Engineers (Corps) - Missouri River Recovery Program is engaged in large scale ecosystem management on the Missouri River, with
+The US Army Corps of Engineers (USACE) - Missouri River Recovery Program is engaged in large scale ecosystem management on the Missouri River, with

 significant efforts to restore ecosystem functions and recover threatened and endangered species.
 This effort relies on collaborations with a wide